cloudxlab/drumless/README.md

 # Objective

-The purpose of this project is to remove the drum tracks from a song using Machine Learning technique.
-This specially useful for drummers trying to create the Drum Covers.
+The purpose of this project is to remove the drum tracks from a song using Machine Learning techniques.
+This is specially useful for drummers trying to create their drum covers.

 As of now, most of the existing techniques hurt the quality of audio.
 So, a better technique is needed.